oborel/obo-relations/CONTRIBUTING.md

 # How to contribute to this project

-Please use our tracker for new relation requests, etc.
+Please use our tracker for requests for new relations, modifications, clarifications, etc.

 https://github.com/oborel/obo-relations

+Creating a new issue in the tracker allows the RO editors and community to discuss proposed changes, fixes, or additions.
+If you'd like faster turnaround on your request, and you know how to use GitHub, please specify your desired changes by submitting a GitHub Pull Request on the appropriate file.

 ## Before you write a new request, please consider the following: